KinetekEnergy/vsdiat-aashray-reddy/README.md

 ## Useful Info

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+As always, it is best to read their documentation for help because some of the information here could be wrong or outdated.
+Use it at your own risk!

 **Important:** do NOT touch any files in the `build` folder.
 You must write your documentation in the `docs` folder.
 **Important:** do NOT modify the `node_modules` folder and do NOT remove it from the `.gitignore`.